Lee Eul-yong: Early life

 Lee was born in Taebaek, Gangwon, and attended high school in Gangneung.
 He continued his football career during his school days, but he failed to join a university football club.
 He stopped playing football for a while before receiving an offer to join semi-professional club Korea Railroad.
+His son, Lee Tae-seok, too is a football player.

 International career

 Lee was part of the South Korean national team in the 2002 FIFA World Cup.
 Noted for his accurate kicks including free-kicks, he provided two assists against Poland and the United States, and scored a free-kick against Turkey.
 After the World Cup, he transferred to Trabzonspor with the help of Tınaz Tırpan.

 In September 2006, after a match against Chinese Taipei, Lee announced that he would retire from the national team to focus on FC Seoul and also to make way for younger players in the upcoming 2010 FIFA World Cup.